7ach7ouch101/7ach7ouch101/README.md

 Hi there...

 This is Mahmoud, currently a student at 1337.ma.
-Intrested in C,Python,Cybersecurity stuff.
+Intrested in C,C++,Python,Cybersecurity stuff.